pi-engine/pi/doc/readme.txt

 Pi Project follows the philosophy of open standard, open design, open development and open structure.
 Pi is born as a complete open source project and intended to build a sustainable ecosystem that benefits all contributors and users.

-Pi Team is highly inspired by the Xoops led by onokazu (Ono Kazumi), skalpa and phppp (Taiwen Jiang, or D.J.) since 2001 and will continue to support and promote Xoops.
+Pi Team is highly inspired by the Xoops led by onokazu (Ono Kazumi), skalpa and phppp (Taiwen Jiang, or D.J.) successively since 2001 and will continue to support and promote Xoops.
 Pi is started by Taiwen Jiang (Xoops Project Lead and Dev Lead), Marc Desrousseaux (Xoops QA Lead), Hossein Azizabadi (Xoops Persian Lead), Kris (Xoops Council Member and Xoops French Lead), etc. You are welcome to join Pi Team.

 The Engine is released under a New BSD License.